You are here

 PVRO = Plant Variety Rights Office / UK

-Copies of the previous application, certified by the responsible authority, must be received by the Office within 3 months of the date of application.
+Please note that copies of the previous application, certified by the responsible authority, must be received by the Office within 3 months of the date of application.
+They may be provided via MyPVR or by email at cpvo [at] cpvo [dot] europa [dot] eu

 A CPVR can only be granted if the variety is novel.
 The variety will not be novel if it has been sold, or otherwise disposed of, or with the breeder’s consent: